matomatical/reward-lab/workshop.md

 Note: Finish task 9 before reading further.
 \end{center}

-If all has gone to plan, you should have found an example of goal misgeneralisation.
-There may be multiple different examples of goal misgeneralisation, but let's move forward with the following one.
-When the policy is tested on environment layouts where the bin is outside of the corner, we see the following:
+If all has gone to plan, you should have found at least one example of goal misgeneralisation.
+Let's move forward with the following example.
+When the policy is tested on environment layouts where the bin is outside of the corner, we expect to see the following:

 1. the policy generalises in terms of its ability to pick up shards, carry them to a destination, and drop them there; but